Christmas with the Kranks: Development

 Joe Roth knew about John Grisham's Skipping Christmas before it was published in 2001.
 He was asked by Grisham to read the book in galley form, assuming he could direct a movie based on it.
 Roth recalls: "It turns out he was right.
 Even while I was reading it, all I could think was that this would make a great Christmas movie.
 It had humor, it had wonderful characters and it had heart."
 With the rights of the book received and the May 2000 founding of Revolution Studios, he stated that "as a start-up company, there was a great deal of work to do in order to get up and running."

 Later, filmmaker Chris Columbus, who also bought the rights to Skipping Christmas and had written a screenplay, called Roth about directing the adaptation.
 As Roth explains: "Naturally, I thought he was going to direct it.
 But he said, 'No, you should direct it.'
 It turns out I was getting ready to direct another project.
 But when I read Chris's script, I knew I had to at least try to direct it.
 I promised myself that if I could get the right cast in place, I would do it."
 Producer Michael Barnathan said, "Joe read the script on a Sunday, bought it on Monday, decided he wanted to direct it on Tuesday and by Friday had cast Tim [Allen] and Jamie Lee [Curtis].
 The following Monday morning we started pre-production."

 Setting

 Christmas with the Kranks takes place mostly in the Kranks' neighborhood of Hemlock Street in Riverside, a suburb of Chicago, Illinois, over the course of four weeks from Thanksgiving to Christmas Eve.
-Production designer Garreth Stover originally looked for locations with the right weather conditions and suburban ambience for Hemlock Street, as described specifically in Columbus's script of the film.
+Production designer Garreth Stover originally looked for locations with the right weather conditions and suburban ambiance for Hemlock Street, as described specifically in Columbus's script of the film.
 He was scouting from the metropolitan area of Chicago to Minnesota, but due to the extreme conditions of this part of the United States at the time, the filmmakers felt it was better to set up the neighborhood in an empty location instead of finding one.